Residence Halls: Transfer/Re-Admit (Fall 2014)

 Mead Hall houses 381 men and women (first-year and transfer students) in five person suites , one two-person bedroom and one three-person bedroom.
 Each suite has a common living area, one private bathroom, and central heat and air conditioning.
-The bedrooms are furnished with beds, study desks, dressers, desk chairs, built-in closets, and windows with blinds.
+The bedrooms are furnished with twin, extra long beds (one set of bunks and a single bed on the floor; Eastern staff will not bunk/debunk beds for residents), study desks, dressers, desk chairs, built-in closets, and windows with blinds.
 Mead Hall is equipped with laundry facilities, an exercise room, a game room with a pool table, ping pong and air hockey tables, and a computer/study lounge, all located on the ground floor.
 Vending facilities and TV lounges are available throughout the building.
-Mead Hall residents are required to purchase the Silver meal plan but may elect to purchase the Gold meal plan.
+Mead Hall residents are required to purchase the Silver Plus $125 meal plan.
 Smoking is not permitted in any of the residence halls.

 Transfer students are assigned based on age and number of credits transferring into Eastern (only those credits known at time of placement can be taken into account).
 Mead Hall transfer beds are reserved for transfer students who are the traditional freshmen – sophomore aged students and have less than 60 credits.
 Students with more credits may be assigned to these spaces as needed.

 Hall Director: (860) 465-0703

 Hall Director: (860) 465-0704

 (Transfer students housed on 1st and 2nd floors)